veillette/hands-on/content/Chapter6.md

 For pendulum length measurements using a meter stick, you've likely determined intervals within which you're confident your true values lie.
 Your results would appear as a set of values in the form: value ± uncertainty.
 :::

 Similarly, if you've counted oscillations and timed them with a stopwatch, you might express time measurements with their uncertainty ranges.
-However, the oscillation period T (your actual variable of interest) must be calculated from these measurements.
-If you counted 15 oscillations that took 18.4 ± 0.2 seconds, the period for a single oscillation would be:
+However, the oscillation period $T$ (your actual variable of interest) must be calculated from these measurements.
+If you counted 15 oscillations that took $18.4 \pm 0.2$ seconds, the period for a single oscillation would be:

-(1/15)(18.4 ± 0.2) = 1.227 ± 0.013 seconds
+$(1/15)(18.4 \pm 0.2) = 1.227 \pm 0.013$ seconds

 Notice that both the central value and uncertainty must be calculated through this division.
 This significant modification of uncertainty values is necessary whenever you perform arithmetic operations on basic measurements.

-Your final result will be a set of ℓ and T values with their associated uncertainties, preparing you for graphical analysis.
+Your final result will be a set of $\ell$ and $T$ values with their associated uncertainties, preparing you for graphical analysis.

 #### Working with Statistical Uncertainties